esemsc-as4623/pypsa-background/Karpathy Decade of Agents.md

 Model Collapse
 - naive approaches
 	- regularization for entropy
-		- want more solutions / alternatives but don't want a new language to be created
+		- want more solutions / alternatives but don't want to drift too much
 		- tuning this parameter is not trivial
 	- more diverse input samples
 - most tasks we want don't demand diversity
 	- difficult to evaluate (often actively penalized)
-	- but we need it for other functions
+	- but we need it for synthetic data generation
-- GPT-OSS-20B > GPT-5?
+- GPT-OSS-20B > GPT-4?
 - training data is the internet, which is terrible
 	- usually the data is garbage
 	- WSJ articles and high-tier content is rare